Top 10 Advanced Podcast Monetization Strategies That Generate Revenue in 2026

 Each platform brings its own set of monetization opportunities, and the key is to use them according to your audience's preferences.

-Video-first shows go for YouTube, where creators can combine podcasting with ad revenue, memberships, and visual storytelling.
+We have noticed that video-first shows go to YouTube, where creators can combine podcasting with ad revenue, memberships, and visual storytelling.
 For audio-only audiences, Spotify makes it easier to offer exclusive episodes and paid subscriptions directly in the listening app.
 Meanwhile, Substack offers audio and newsletters, so podcasters can bundle written insights with episodes behind a single subscription.

 Choosing a monetization model is only the first step.
 The real measure of success comes from tracking the right metrics.
 Here are the ones to watch: